The Making of Teehan+Lax

 What was this thing going to be

-That summer of 2002 were the darkest days of the dot-com bust.
-If there was ever a time to start a new digital agency venture, August 2002 was not it.
+That summer of 2002 was the darkest days of the dot-bust.
+If there was ever a time to start a new digital agency, August 2002 was not it.
 The overhyping of the digital channel had burned a lot of clients.
 Our own previous employer was cutting offices in a bid to lower costs and ride out the storm.

 Geoff and I started to talk about what kind of company we might like to create.
 There were a few things we immediately agreed on.